Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Toggling mid-game requires CLIENT relog or reloading area (moving/teleporting away and back).

 ► Conflicts:
-  Incompatible with any sailing mod that modifies ship HP.
+  Incompatible with any sailing mod that modifies ship HP (e.g. Sailing by Smoothbrain).
+  This config is automatically disabled if the above mod is detected.

 ▼ HP Changes:
 - Raft:     300  → 400